Analyzing the Impact of Covid-19 Control Policies on Campus Occupancy and Mobility via Passive WiFi Sensing: Mobility and Occupancy Analysis for Singapore Universities

 The results showed an expected decrease in the overall numbers as each phase was introduced, beginning with the university's decision to conduct online learning for its students at phase $P_S1$.
 In phase $P_S2$, \smu introduced full A/B schedules where only half the student and staff population could physically be on campus at any one time.
 This step reduced the overall occupancy (as shown in Figure~\ref{fig:schoolbuilding} and decreasing Transition count for $P_S2$ in Figure~\ref{fig:SIStransition}).

-However, the actual mobility rate has not decreased as, even though the total number of people on campus had decreased, the number of buildings that each person visited had not.
-This is understandable as the work that each person on campus had to do remained the same -- requiring them to visit the same set of buildings they had previously. \smu reduced the campus occupancy to almost 0 in Phases $P_S3$ onwards, and this naturally reduced the mobility rate.
+The actual mobility rate has also decreased for \nus due to decreased occupancy on campus.
+However, the mobility rate for each person on campus remained the same - this is understandable as the work required them to visit the same set of buildings they had previously. \smu reduced the campus occupancy to almost 0 in Phases $P_S3$ onwards, and this naturally reduced the mobility rate (Figure~\ref{fig:SIStransition}).

 We next looked at data from \nus to understand if these changes in mobility patterns were consistent.
 Figure~\ref{fig:NUStransition} shows the absolute number of transitions (numbers within each bar) along with the percentage of transitions from one \nus academic building to three other academic buildings.
 Similar to \smus, even though the total occupancy of the campus decreased due to the measures enacted in $P_S2$, the mobility rate (amongst those staff and students still on campus) remained high until more complete lockdown policies were enacted in $P_S3$ onwards.